 - Deep Fried Artichoke Hearts

-- Buffalo Chicken Wings – recipe instructions for both fried and oven baked version!
+- Buffalo Chicken Wings – recipe instructions for both fried and oven-baked versions!

 For Polenta Fries: